Man Charged With Murder in Central Minnesota - NewsBreak

 Man Charged With Murder in Central Minnesota

 Brainerd, MN (KROC-AM News) - A man has been charged with murder after he was arrested in connection to the death of a woman north of Brainerd.
-Crow Wing County Sheriff...krforadio.com
+Crow Wing County Sheriff...krfofm.com

 Brainerd, MN (KROC-AM News) - A man has been charged with murder after he was arrested in connection to the death of a woman north of Brainerd.
-Crow Wing County Sheriff...krforadio.com
+Crow Wing County Sheriff...krfofm.com

 Comments / 0